Covent Garden, London

 The design was approached as a brand environment rather than a purely functional salon.
 The aim was to create a space that felt confident, creative, and distinctive, while remaining calm and welcoming for clients.

-Proportion, material contrast, and atmosphere were carefully considered to support both the client experience and the working rhythm of the salon, ensuring the spaces feel composed, energetic, and purposeful.
+Proportion, material contrast, and atmosphere were carefully considered to support both the client experience and the salon’s working rhythm, ensuring the spaces feel composed, energetic, and purposeful.

 What were the key considerations for a commercial salon environment?